jzuhone/cluster_merger_catalog/templates/sim_template.rst

    <button type="button" class="btn btn-primary" id="button_{{a}}" onclick="change_axis('{{a}}')">{{a}}</button>
 {% endfor %}

-   <h3>Use the slider to change the epoch of the merger, and click on the images to access the files.</h3>
+   <h3>Use the slider to change the epoch, and click on the images to access the files.</h3>
    <br>

    <span style="margin-right: 20px;">